 A sequence is a database object that provides a series of integer values.

-A sequence has an initial value, an increment value, a min value and a max value defined when it is created (by using the
+A sequence has an initial value, an increment value, a minimum value and a maximum value defined when it is created, either implicitly or explicitly (by using the

 CREATE SEQUENCEstatement, see Mimer SQL Reference Manual, CREATE SEQUENCE).

 CYCLEoption may re-use values when the maximum value has been reached.
 A sequence with

 NO CYCLEoption never generates the same value twice.